Politics of Liberia: Political developments since 1980

 The Economic Community of West African States (ECOWAS) intervened and succeeded in preventing Charles Taylor from capturing Monrovia.
 Prince Johnson who had been a member of Taylor's National Patriotic Front of Liberia (NPFL) but broke away because of policy differences, formed the Independent National Patriotic Front of Liberia (INPFL).
 Johnson's forces captured and killed Doe on 9 September 1990.

-An Interim Government of National Unity (IGNU) was formed in Gambia under the auspices of ECOWAS in October 1990 and Dr. Amos Sawyer became President.
+An Interim Government of National Unity (IGNU) was formed in Gambia under the auspices of ECOWAS in October 1990 and Dr. Amos Sawyer became president.
 Taylor refused to work with the interim government and continued war.

 By 1992, several warring factions had emerged in the Liberian civil war, all of which were absorbed in the new transitional government.
 After several peace accords and declining military power, Taylor finally agreed to the formation of a five-man transitional government.

 After considerable progress in negotiations conducted by the United States, United Nations, Organization of African Unity, and the Economic Community of West African States, disarmament and demobilization of warring factions were hastily carried out and special elections were held on 19 July 1997 with Charles Taylor and his National Patriotic Party emerging victorious.
 Taylor won the election by a large majority, primarily because Liberians feared a return to war had Taylor lost.

 Unrest continued, and by 2003, two rebel groups were challenging Taylor's control of the country.
 In August 2003, Taylor resigned and fled the country and vice-president Moses Blah became acting president.
 On 18 August 2003, the warring parties signed the Accra Comprehensive Peace Agreement which marked the political end of the conflict.

 The international community again intervened and helped set up a transitional government (National Transitional Government of Liberia) which was led by Gyude Bryant until the Liberian general election of 2005.

 For more than a year, over 9,000 census-takers combed the densely forested nation mapping every structure.
 For three days starting 21 March 2008, they revisited each dwelling and counted the inhabitants.

+In November 2011, President Ellen Johnson-Sirleaf was re-elected for a second six-year term.